Introduction to the Program of Freedom Road Socialist Organization

 The political program of Freedom Road Socialist Organization has grown out of a long process of waging struggle against the class enemy, building the people’s movements, and conducting study and analysis of the conditions we live under.
 The point of knowing the world is to change the world, and this program is a declaration of what this country’s working and oppressed peoples want and need, along with what it will take to get there.

 Some parts of this program were written more than a decade ago.
-Others were adopted at our most recent congress in the spring of 2022.
+Others were adopted at our ninth congress in the spring of 2022.
 The program is a product of FRSO’s collective efforts at applying the science of revolution, Marxism-Leninism, to the day-to-day struggles we build and lead.
 We analyze the concrete conditions we are up against, while maintaining the long-term outlook of obtaining real change.

 We are an organization of revolutionaries.
 Our members are African American, Chicano and Latino, white, Asian American, Arab American, and Native American.
-We are workers, students, and professionals — women and men, and LGBTQ.
+We are workers, students, and professionals—women and men, and LGBTQ.
 We are uniting the many to defeat the few.

 Many of us are active in the labor movement, where we are going all out to strengthen our unions and make them effective in the class struggle.
 We are in the forefront of the fight against police crimes and the battle to end racist inequality.
 FRSO members build and contribute to the student, anti-war, and immigrant rights movements.
-We work actively to promote solidarity with the oppressed who are fighting for national and social liberation — from Palestine to the Philippines and points in between.
+We work actively to promote solidarity with the oppressed who are fighting for national and social liberation—from Palestine to the Philippines and points in between.

 Freedom Road has a proud past.
 In the late 1960s and early 1970s, there was a tremendous upsurge in the struggles of African Americans, Chicanos, Asian Americans, and other oppressed nationalities.
 At the same time, a powerful student movement arose, which drew inspiration from the heroic struggle of the Vietnamese people, the resilience of socialism in China, and the revolutionary movements against colonialism and neocolonialism in Africa, Asia, and Latin America.
 The result was the creation of a powerful new communist movement.
 While this new movement of young communists had some real accomplishments, it lacked staying power.
 In 1985, some of the best elements of this great upsurge came together to create the Freedom Road Socialist Organization.
 Later we were joined by some members and leaders of the Communist Party USA, who shared our commitment to revolution and socialism.